 Behavioral Public Policy and Economics GmbH

 Dr. Manuel Schubert is Managing Director and Co-Founder of Behavia.
 He is passionate about applying behavioral insights to maximize impact and initiate behavioral change.
-Manuel is a behavioral economist by education with around 14 years of experience in management consulting, government advisory and applied research.
-He (co-)authored about 40 articles addressing topics in behavioral economics, public policy, international relations and security.
+Manuel is a senior behavioral economist with 15 years of experience in management consulting, government advisory and applied research.
+He (co-)authored more than 40 articles addressing topics in behavioral economics, public policy, empirical methods and international relations.
 Besides his work at Behavia, Manuel is an adjunct assistant professor at the University of Passau, Germany.
 He currently lives in Berlin, Germany, and Riyadh, Saudi Arabia.

 Dr. Anja Reitemeyer is Director and Co-Founder of Behavia.
 Anja holds a PhD in Organizational Behavior and Master degrees in Business Administration and International Management.
 She first came in touch with Behavioral Economics more than fifteen years ago at the University of Maastricht, Netherlands, and later on established the first behavioral laboratory at Passau University, Germany.
 Anja’s research focusses on organizational trust, group coherence, and crisis behavior.
 She previously worked as a head of department at the Scansonic Group, a Berlin based automotive supplier.